psychopa4/PFNL/README.md

 ## Datasets
 We have selected [MM522 dataset](https://github.com/psychopa4/MMCNN) for training and collected another 20 sequences for evaluation, and in consider of copyright, the datasets should only be used for study.

-The datasets can be downloaded from Google Drive, [train](https://drive.google.com/open?id=1xPMYiA0JwtUe9GKiUa4m31XvDPnX7Juu) and [evaluation](https://drive.google.com/file/d/1Px0xAE2EUzXbgfDJZVR2KfG7zAk7wPZO/view?usp=sharing).
+The datasets and checkpoint file are re-uploaded to Baidu Drive, [eval,test,checkpoint](https://pan.baidu.com/s/1TNtkn_dHHQf_3_JABKWgZg) (password: pr7p).

-Note that the [training](https://drive.google.com/open?id=1xPMYiA0JwtUe9GKiUa4m31XvDPnX7Juu) dataset provides Ground Truth images and Bicubic downsampling LR images, while the [evaluation](https://drive.google.com/file/d/1Px0xAE2EUzXbgfDJZVR2KfG7zAk7wPZO/view?usp=sharing) dataset provides Gaussian blur and downsampling images.
+Note that the [training](https://drive.google.com/open?id=1xPMYiA0JwtUe9GKiUa4m31XvDPnX7Juu) dataset provides Ground Truth images and Bicubic downsampling LR images, while the [evaluation](https://pan.baidu.com/s/1TNtkn_dHHQf_3_JABKWgZg) (password: pr7p) dataset provides Gaussian blur and downsampling images.
 Thus, please refer to ./model/base_model.py for generating Gaussian blur and downsampling images from Ground Truth images.

 Unzip the training dataset to ./data/train/ and evaluation dataset to ./data/val/ .